pola-rs/polars/README.md

 can `pip install polars` and `import polars` (previously, these were called `py-polars` and `pypolars`).

 ## Arrow2
-Polars has a fully functional [arrow2](https://crates.io/crates/arrow2) branch and will ship the python binaries from this branch.
+Polars has transitioned to [arrow2](https://crates.io/crates/arrow2).
 Arrow2 is a faster and safer implementation of the arrow spec.
 Arrow2 also has a more granular code base, helping to reduce the compiler bloat.
+There is still a maintained `arrow-rs` branch for users who want to use another backend.

 ## Acknowledgements
 Development of Polars is proudly powered by